 Mixing things up

 Research found that a quarter of households are spending more time cooking together and 33% said mealtimes have become more of an occasion.
 With people spending more time in the kitchen, recipe inspiration and step by step videos have played a key role in expanding our typical weekly menus.
-Many want to experiment with new flavours that distract from the fact they can’t go out to their favourite restaurants, whilst others are trying their hand at family-recipes to provide a sense of nostalgia.
-Popular recipe inspo destination BBC Good Food found that searches of recipes for cocktails, pasta and baked goods all surged throughout the pandemic, with ‘fakeaway’ recipes proving incredibly popular – ‘chicken katsu curry’ saw a 300% increase in searches, whilst ‘how to make southern fried chicken’ was up by over a staggering 5000%!
+When restaurants were closed, many of us sought to experiment with new flavours that distract from the fact they couldn’t go out.

 The rise of the bakers